petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 /dev/sde1                 ext4       32G   49M   30G   1% /opt/db/log
 ```

-Here you can see, for example, that the `/opt/db/data` file system is nearly full and is located on the `/dev/sdd1` partition.
+Here you can see, for example, that the `/opt/db/data` filesystem is nearly full and is located on the `/dev/sdd1` partition.
 The output of `df` shows the device path whether the disk is mounted by using the device path or the (preferred) UUID in the fstab.
-Also take note of the Type column, which indicates the format of the file system.
+Note the Type column, which indicates filesystem format.
 The format is important later.

 Now locate the LUN that correlates to `/dev/sdd` by examining the contents of `/dev/disk/azure/scsi1`.
 The output of the following `ls` command shows that the device known as `/dev/sdd` within the Linux OS is located at `LUN1` when you look in the Azure portal.